 - Fabricate preliminary cast and custom impression tray.
 This cast should be slightly over-extended in the periphery.

 - Master impression using border molded custom tray with PVS or polyether.
-(Click this link for a course on impressions for edentulous patients.)
+(Click here for a course on impressions for edentulous patients.)

 - Send impression to laboratory for fabrication of master cast and record base/wax rim.